Gary Wright: Personal life

 Wright resided in Palos Verdes Estates, California, with wife Rose, whom he married in 1985.
 He was previously married to Christina Uppstrom, who, as Tina Wright, received co-writing credits on Wright's songs "I'm Alive" (from The Mirror), "Feel for Me" (The Dream Weaver) and "I'm the One Who'll Be by Your Side" (Headin' Home).
 He had two adult sons, Dorian and Justin.
 Justin is a member of the band Intangible.
 Wright had a sister, Lorna Dune, who recorded the song Midnight Joey.
 The song was an answer song to Joey Powers's Midnight Mary in 1962.

 Wright spoke out on the importance of creative opportunities for children in the public educational system, and expressed his opposition to the prevalence of free music downloading and its disadvantage to artists.
 In 2008, he voiced his support for Barack Obama's presidential campaign, during which "Dream Weaver" was a song adopted for the Democratic National Convention in Denver, Colorado.
 That year, Wright discussed the message behind "Dream Weaver" with Huffington Post writer and political activist Howie Klein, saying: "With Wayne's World and all that, the perception of the song's meaning got a little bit changed for a lot of people.
 It's a very spiritual song.
 'Dream Weaver' is really a song whose lyrical content is about the consciousness of the Universe: God moving us through the night – delusion and suffering – into the Higher Realms."

 In August 2014, Wright announced the imminent publication of his autobiography, Dream Weaver: Music, Meditation, and My Friendship with George Harrison.
 Coinciding with the book's release, Wright's Warner Bros. albums were reissued for digital download.

 Death

 Wright died in Palos Verdes Estates, California, on September 4, 2023, at age 80.
 Although no cause of death was officially reported when Wright's death was first announced, he had been diagnosed with Lewy body dementia and Parkinson's disease around six or seven years earlier.

-Wright was survived by his two sons Justin Wright and Dorian Wright from his first marriage to Christina Uppstrom, by his younger sister Lorna, and by his third wife, Rose (née Anthony).